-The curriculum is about the development of children.
+The curriculum is about the all-round development of children.
 Everything that your child does, sees, hears, touches, smells and tastes is the curriculum because this is the way she/he learns about their world.

 We believe there are strong links between children’s motivation, self-esteem and independence which lead to high achievement.

 Each room has experienced and highly-qualified staff.
 Staff fully involve themselves with the children; they look, listen and note what children do so they can challenge and further extend learning.
 Staff record observations in children’s individual Records of Achievement.
 Children’s learning is assessed against age-related developmental milestones; this tracking of development is evidenced in children’s individual Records of Achievement.

 In 2/3 and 3/4 rooms towards the end of the morning and the afternoon there are adult-led sessions to introduce children to new ideas, provide opportunities for them to develop their skills and ensure they experience all areas of learning.

 Staff at St Edmund’s use the Early Years Foundation Stage (EYFS) which sets standards for the learning, development and care of children from birth to 5 years old as a basis to plan appropriate learning and development experiences based on children’s individual interests.